Clicky

 Net Income

 An indicator of your company’s profitability, whether increasing or decreasing, is called net income.
-Also referred to as net profit, it reveals how much revenues are left after all business expenses have been paid.
-It is calculated as sales minus cost of goods sold, tax interests, and all other operating expenses.
+Also referred to as net profit, it reveals how much revenue is left after all business expenses have been paid.
+It is calculated as sales minus the cost of goods sold, tax interests, and all other operating expenses.
 Since it appears at the bottom of the income statement, businessmen refer to this measurement as the bottom line.

-Being a proper measurement of the business’ financial standing, many people tend to pay attention to net income calculation.
-This can give them an idea if their investment continues to appreciate, can pay off its debt, and able to pay salaries of employees.
+Being a proper measurement of the business’s financial standing, many people tend to pay attention to net income calculation.
+This can give them an idea that their investment continues to appreciate, can pay off its debt, and is able to pay the salaries of employees.

 Return on Investment (ROI)